TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

  - For TXT, SL stub wakes the APs, fixes up their worlds.
  - For TXT, APs are left halted waiting for an NMI to wake them.
  - SL stub jumps to startup_32.
+ - SL main does validation of buffers and memory locations.
+It sets the boot parameter loadflag value SLAUNCH_FLAG to inform the main kernel that a Secure Launch was done.
  - SL main locates the TPM event log and writes the measurements of configuration and module information into it.
  - Kernel boot proceeds normally from this point.